-Lucia Dove is a writer from Southend-on-Sea, Essex, UK.
+Lucia Dove is from Southend-on-Sea, Essex, UK.
 She lives in Amsterdam, the Netherlands.

 Published work and commissions